Shak-Shat/Langgraph4Context7/README.md

 - ❌ Hallucinated APIs that don't exist
 - ❌ Generic answers for old package versions

+### Enhanced LangGraph Context with `shak-shat/langgraph4context7`

+To get the most specific and comprehensive LangGraph code examples, documentation, and implementation patterns through Context7, it's highly recommended to guide the AI to use the `/shak-shat/langgraph4context7` library ID.
+This specific Context7 library is directly tied to the contents of this repository, providing richer and more targeted information than generic LangGraph queries.
+You can do this by explicitly mentioning it in your prompts, for example: "search for X using context7 resolve library id /shak-shat/langgraph4context7".

 ## 🛠️ Getting Started

 ### Prerequisites